 Domestic observers are needed to collect fish-catch data which is analyzed to help government fishery managers estimate fish populations and catch numbers needed to set the next season's catch limits.
 A domestic observer's duties include collecting, recording, and reporting data about fish size and weight, catch volumes, and by-catch (fish, birds, and marine mammals not intended for capture).

-Contractors in Washington and Alaska interview and hire domestic observers, giving preference to college graduates with degrees in biology and some coursework in marine biology or a related field; one of our contacts even recommended coursework in statistics.
 Interested applicants usually submit a resume and college transcripts.
-These are forwarded to the National Marine Fisheries Service in Seattle, which determines if the applicant is qualified to be an observer.
-Qualified applicants then complete a three-week course conducted by the NMFS in Seattle, which teaches everything from how to deal with government regulations and data reporting forms to lab work and species identification.
-At the end of the course you're given a test on what you've learned and the NMFS certifies you as an official observer.
+Qualified applicants complete a three-week course (often in Seattle), which teaches everything from how to deal with government regulations and data reporting forms to lab work and species identification.
+At the end of the course you’re given a test on what you’ve learned and the NMFS certifies you as an official observer.

 Assignments vary tremendously.
 You might work on a 40-foot seiner or a 400-foot floating processor.
 Domestic observer Diane Wright describes her last work assignment: